kallakata/k8s_cli/README.md

 A full fledged **Kubernetes CLI**.

-As of now, it can parse _Pods, Namespaces, Clusters_ (in table output), _Nodepools_ (in default list output), and partially most important _metadata._ Output can be customized, default is a simple listing, otherwise it is in a form of table + prompt.
+As of now, it can parse _Pods, Namespaces, Clusters_ (in table output), _Nodepools_ (in default list output), and partially most important _metadata._ Output can be customized, default is a simple listing, otherwise it is in a form of table + prompt..

 Please refer to the official Google docs for more extensive metadata parsing and response properties related to clusters/nodepools.
 Authentication is done locally via _kubeconfig_ and _gcloud_.